 1986: Edmund G. Brown State Office Building is completed.
 It is designed by Skidmore Owings & Merrill to echo Davies Symphony Hall with semi circular curbs and a triple tiered façade.
-167
+172

 1987: The Civic Center Proposal, submitted by Mayor Dianne Feinstein, includes many recommendations.
-These include improvements to Civic Center Plaza, added retail along the Fulton Street Mall, and painting the Orpheum Theater façade.
-It also calls for the construction of a pedestrian mall along
+These include a new consolidated courthouse, improvements to Civic Center Plaza, added retail along the Fulton Street Mall, and painting the Orpheum Theater façade.
+It also calls for the construction of a pedestrian mall along Fulton Street in concert with construction of a new library on the Marshall Square site and a remodeling